ga4gh/va-spec/schema/profiles/def/VariantPathogenicityStatement.rst

 **Computational Definition**

-A study summarization supporting or refuting the effect of variant on oncogenesis of a tumor type.
+A :ref:`VariantClassification` describing the role of a variant in causing an inherited disorder.

     **Information Model**

-Some VariantOncogenicityStudyStatement attributes are inherited from :ref:`va.core:Statement`.
+Some VariantPathogenicityStatement attributes are inherited from :ref:`gks.core-im:Statement`.

     .. list-table::
        :class: clean-wrap